alemic/qdo/README.md

 QDo
 ======================
-A Redis queue implementation written in Golang.
+A LevelDB queue implementation written in Golang.

 Create conveyor